 Starting in spring 2018 at Colorado School of Mines’ Center for Space Resources, a pilot course will begin for the first-ever academic program specializing in space mining, and it is expected to launch mining education into a new hemisphere.
 Companies such as Deep Space Industries and Planetary Resources are already planning space prospecting missions.

 In 2016, Earth mining had its safest year ever, according to the National Mining Association.
 Mining industry leaders say they attribute technology, a united approach to safety, and corporate culture for strengthening safety programs.
 The future of the mining industry is exploring possibilities beyond Earth.
-A NASA craft is on its way to get a sample of an asteroid to bring it back to Earth, and there's international and commercial talk of long-term living in space.
+A NASA craft is on its way to get a sample of an asteroid to bring it back to Earth, and there's the international and commercial talk of long-term living in space.

 Mining still is one of the most dangerous jobs in America, and miners consistently put their lives at risk each and every day as they contend with health and safety issues.
 Though many old hazards have been engineered out with newer technology, such as sensory detection on machines for worker safety, a mine safety manager still needs to ensure proper rescue plans, protocols, and proper equipment usage are followed.
 Those in charge of safety operations also must routinely conduct numerous inspections of the mines and facilities, troubleshoot mechanical and electrical failures, and perform emergency repairs to mechanical, electrical, pumping, heating and related equipment.
 It is important to make consistent updates to training and procedural information, as well as keep the site in clear and consistent communication using safety signs and labels.